ami-zou/HeartBee-AngelHackSF2018/README.md

 Using HyperTrack's SDK, we enabled location tracking and historical path.
 In the iOS mobile app, family members can see each others' last visited places and 15-mins path, and when an emergency happens, they know exactly where to rescue the person in danger.

-In conjunction, these two apps work together to keep everyone updated on the health status of their loved ones and keep everyone in check.
+Our apps (Fitbit Ionic, Web, and iOS mobile) work together to keep everyone updated on the health status of their loved ones and keep everyone in check.
+It can easily be scaled into a tablet, an Anroid app, and other platforms.

-Although we designed for Fitbit Ionic and web this app can easily be scaled into a tablet or mobile app.
-The mobile app will have a video chatting function using Agora to help elderly seniors communicate with their family members in every way possible.

-This app is targeted to people with elderly parents at risk of heart attacks.
+HeartBee is targeted to people with elderly parents at risk of heart attacks.
 So if you or someone you know has a elderly loved one you care about, give them the freedom they need but also the peace of mind you need, with Heartbee.